 * Click here for rating key

-Rosso Pizzeria & Wine Bar Restaurant Review: Don’t let the forgotten strip mall location fool you---there’s passion exuding from within this kitchen, run by former Tra Vigne chef John Franchetti.
-It may originate with the cheese, in this case a hallowed, house-made, whole-milk burrata; as a starter paired with freshly shaved prosciutto, the mozzarella, spilling its milky core, needs no other dressing than its drizzle of McEvoy Ranch olive oil.
-And on the wood oven-fired pizzas, the cheese sizzles sparingly within a beautifully charred crust.
-These are authentically simple pies, not top-heavy American monsters.
-Flaky puffs of flatbread also warrant consideration: the piadine, spread with eggplant tapenade and topped with greens, goat cheese and roasted red pepper, or a naked pizzetta you dress with garbanzos, oregano and sweet onions.
-Loyalty to local, organic and sustainable ingredients raises Rosso above the fray of mere pizzerias.
-So does the Sunday night whole pig supper, the pork roasted for 12 hours.
-Also try the veal and pork meatballs and array of au natural salads.
-An inspired wine list stretches beyond Sonoma and aims for biodynamic and conscientious bottlings.
-The one drag: reservations for six and above only, which can mean long waits tortured by the kitchen’s aromas.
+Rosso Pizzeria & Wine Bar Restaurant Review: Despite its location in an off-the-beaten-path strip mall, there is passion exuding from within Rosso’s kitchen, run by former Tra Vigne chef John Franchetti.
+It may originate with the cheese, in our case a hallowed, house-made, whole-milk burrata starter paired with freshly shaved prosciutto, drizzled with McEvoy Ranch olive oil.
+Wood-fired pizzas sizzle with just enough cheese atop a beautifully charred crust.
+Rosso offers authentically simple pies, no top-heavy American monster, and local, organic and sustainable ingredients raise the eatery above the fray of pizzerias.
+Flaky puffs of flatbread are found in the piadine, spread with eggplant tapenade and topped with greens, goat cheese and roasted red pepper, or a naked pizzetta you dress with garbanzos, oregano and sweet onions.
+Try the house-made veal and pork meatballs or the seasonal vegetables and lightly-dressed salads.
+Wines stretch beyond Sonoma, aiming for biodynamic, conscientious labels.
+Desserts are MIA, conveniently creating room for one more slice.